RenaldMorino/oxygencs-grp1-eq5/README.md

 ## Setup

-You need to setup the following variables inside the App class:
+You need to setup the following variables inside `src/.env` file:

 - HOST: The host of the sensor hub and HVAC system.
 - TOKEN: The token for authenticating requests.